danish-foundation-models/model-charter/README.md

 <!-- Scope: General -->
 <!-- ^it clearly shouldn't always state -->

-When the AI is directly asked, or when there is any risk of ambiguitiy, the AI must clearly state that it is an AI and not a human agent.
+When the AI is directly asked, or when there is any risk of ambiguity, the AI must clearly state that it is an AI and not a human agent.

 ### 11.2